Village: Incorporated villages

 In Michigan, a village is always legally part of a township.
 Villages can incorporate land in multiple townships and even multiple counties.
 The largest village in the state is Beverly Hills in Southfield Township which had a population of 10,267 people as of the 2010 census.

 In the state of Wisconsin, a village is always legally separate from the towns that it has been incorporated from.
 The largest village is Menomonee Falls, which has over 32,000 residents.
 In Pennsylvania law, the term borough is used to refer to the same type of entity.
 80% of Pennsylvania's 956 boroughs have populations of less than 5,000 but about thirty have populations of over 10,000 with State College having more than 40,000 residents.

-In Ohio villages are often legally part of the township from which they were incorporated, although exceptions such as Hiram exist, in which the village is separate from the township.
-They have no area limitations, but become cities if they grow a population of more than 5,000.
+In Ohio villages are usually legally part of the township from which they were incorporated, although exceptions such as Hiram exist, in which the village is separate from the township.
+Villages become cities if they grow to a population of at least 5,000.

 In Maryland, a locality designated "Village of ..." may be either an incorporated town or a special tax district.
 An example of the latter is the Village of Friendship Heights.

 In North Carolina, the only difference between cities, towns, and villages is the term itself.